cargo-prebuilt/cargo-prebuilt-action/README.md

     default: 'none, disable ci flag to use this'
   ```
 - ```yaml
-  ci: 'Use the --ci flag (On by default)'
+  ci: 'Use the --ci flag'
     default: true
   ```
 - ```yaml